GautamGupta/bb-legacy-plugins/bb-benchmark/trunk/readme.txt

 * 0.2.4	: easier to read formatting with many more details in grid form : lighter impact on non-admin users
 	: experimental resource analysis for linux based servers

+= Version 0.2.5 (2010-07-31) =

+* 0.2.5 : now tracks memory use at specified hooks
+	: outputs on bb_shutdown but only if bb_foot present on page